datacamp-content/courses-introduction-to-shell/README.md

 The same is true of courses:
-this process is described as a one-way flow, but in practice, the CL will loop back repeatedly as each stage informs her of something she overlooked.
+this process is described as a one-way flow, but in practice, you will loop back repeatedly as each stage informs you of something you overlooked.
 Similarly,
-the CD may add, move, or remove some specific lesson items as she fills in content (though she must review any significant changes with the CL).
+you may add, move, or remove some specific lesson items after you begin writing exercises (though we must approve any signficant structural changes to the course).
-With practice,
-those loops become tighter and more productive, and multi-author maintenance of lessons will become less expensive.

 [abela-chart]: http://extremepresentation.typepad.com/.shared/image.html?/photos/uncategorized/choosing_a_good_chart.jpg
 [concept-map]: http://third-bit.com/teaching/memory.html#concept-maps